 NO EQUIPMENT.
 Shall be left lying on the field, either in foul or fair territory.
+Any such equipment must be secured in the team's dugout.
+See Rule 8, Section 5 for issues pertaining to blocked ball.

 UNIFORM.
-All players on a team shall wear uniforms alike in colour and style and not be ragged, frayed, torn, or "cut-off".
+All players on a team shall we ar uniforms a like in colour and style and not be ragged, frayed, torn, or "cut-off".

 - a.
 Ball caps or visors must be worn properly.
 Hard plastic visors, bandannas, and handkerchiefs, on their own, are not approved headgear. - b.
 A pitcher shall not wear any item on the pitching hand, wrist, arm, or thigh, which may be distracting to the batter.
 Players may wear solid coloured undergarments under their uniform shirts or shorts.
 It is not mandatory that all players wear these undergarments, but if worn, they shall not be ragged, frayed, or slit on the exposed areas.
-The pitcher may wear a sweatband on the pitching hand (wrist or above). - c.
+The pitcher may wear as weatband on the pitching hand (wrist or above). - c.
 Numbers may be worn on all uniforms.
 If used, no players on the same team may wear identical numbers and all numbers must be the same format. - d.
 SOME JEWELRY IS ALLOWED.
 Plain wedding bands, plain necklaces free of pendants and charms worn under the uniform, medical alert ID bracelets and necklaces are legal but should be worn or taped to the body as not to present a hazard.
 All body piercing (permanent or otherwise) must not be looped in any way.
 A body piercing that is a "post" type piercing with no dangling parts and no looping parts and no loops whatsoever are legal if judged by the umpire to not present a danger to any participant.
 Casts (plaster, metal, or other hard substances), or other items judged dangerous by the umpire may not be worn during the game.

-NOTE I: Unexposed jewelry is legal as long as it remains unexposed.
-If any illegal type jewelry continues to become exposed the umpire can ask the player to remove it.
+NOTE!: Unexposed jewelry is legal as long as itremains unexposed.
+If any illegal jewelry continues to become exposed the umpire can ask the player to remove it.

-NOTE II: The NSA strongly recommends that any type of jewelry not be worn in any NSA play e.
+NOTE II: The NSA strongly recommends that jewelry not be worn in any NSA play e.
 NSA Canada Uniform requirements: In post-season play, violation of uniform requirements is not grounds for protest.